The Great British Sewing Bee is back! Here's everything you need to know

 It's the news we've all been waiting for – The Great British Sewing Bee is back for 2024!
-The release date for the new series of Sewing Bee has been announced along with the contestants, and we can't wait to watch.
+We're loving watching the new series of this brilliant craft TV show, which sees 12 amateur sewers battle it out to be crowned the best in Britain.

 Each week, they must take part in three challenges: a Pattern Challenge to test their basic dressmaking skills, a Transformation Challenge to assess their creativity, and a Made to Measure Challenge to create a bespoke garment.

-Each week, one sewer's creation is awarded Garment of the Week, and another is sent home from the competition.
+At the end of each show, one sewer's creation is awarded Garment of the Week, and another is sent home from the competition.
 The final will see the remaining three sewers battle it out to be crowned winner.

 When is The Great British Sewing Bee 2024 on TV?